-This award recognizes efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
-Nominations may be from the Military Departments or Defense Agencies for any U.S. Military active or closing industrial installation worldwide.
+These awards recognize efforts to prevent or eliminate pollution at the source, including practices that increase efficiency and sustainability in the use of raw materials, energy, water, or other resources.
+Sustainable practices ensure that DoD protects valuable resources that are critical to mission success.
+Military Departments or Defense Agencies may nominate (a) any U.S. Military active or closing industrial installation worldwide Sustainability - Non-industrial Installation Award, and (b) any individual or team responsible for implementing sustainable practices for the Sustainability - Individual/Team Award.